SkyPicker/Skywall-iptables/README.md

 #### Dry run mode

-I you want to just see what the module would do instead of actually saving any iptable rules anywhere, you can enable `dryrun` mode:
+If you want to just see what the module would do instead of actually saving any iptable rules anywhere, you can enable `dryrun` mode:

 ```